dinaricrypto/sbt-contracts/README.md

 yarn deployall:testnet
 ```

+For a new deployment, after the deploy script succeeds, copy the addresses and ABI to the SBT deployments repository under the new version directory.

 Security and Liability
 ----------------------
 All contracts are WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.